Parmesh-Weetech/Backend-Nest/README.md

 - In Stage you can handle what need to changes need to commit and what doesn't need to commit.
 - Stash simply means save my work in protected and safe area I will use it after some time.
 - Stage means these are the changes that I need to make or I want to push it to the github or gitlab.
+- In order to check the staging area we run the command `git ls-files`.